arlo-lib/ARLO/README.rst

 * Environment: Grid World, Car On Hill, Cart Pole, Inverted Pendulum, `LQG <https://github.com/T3p/potion/blob/master/potion/envs/lq.py>`_, HalfCheetah, Ant, Hopper, Humanoid, Swimmer, Walker2d.

-Other than the blocks there are also other implemented capabilities in the library:
+There are also other implemented capabilities in the library:

 * Saving and loading of all objects